K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

    Cancel installation by clicking “Cancel” button.
      ![](./images/openpaas-eclipse/image21.png)

-8. 설치가 완료되면 “Software Updates” 대화창이 나타나고, Open PaaS 개발환경이 정상적으로 적용되기 위해서는 재시작이 필요하므로, “Yes”
+8. When the installation is completed, “Software Updates” dialog box appears.
- 버튼을 클릭하여 전자정부 표준프레임워크를 재시작한다.
+ To let the Open PaaS development environment be applied properly, Restart is necessary.
- 만약 “No” 버튼을 클릭하면 전자정부 프레임워크는 재시작되지 않고 Open
+ Click “Yes” to let the e-Government Standard Framework restart.
- PaaS 개발환경을 이용 할 수 없다.
+ If not, click “No” button and the e-Government Standard Framework does not restarts and Open PaaS Development Environment cannot be used.
      ![](./images/openpaas-eclipse/image25.png)

-9. 재시작을 완료하면 설치가 완료된다.
+9. If restarted, the installation has been completed.

-### 3.2 이클립스 통합개발환경에 Open PaaS 개발환경 설치
+### 3.2 Install Open PaaS Development Environment at Eclipse Integrated Development Environment

-이클립스 통합개발환경에 Open PaaS 개발환경을 설치하는 절차는 “3.1 전자정부 표준프레임워크에 Open PaaS 개발환경을 설치”와 같으므로 참고한다.
+For procedures of installing Open PaaS Development Environment at Eclipse IDE, refer to “3.1 Install Open PaaS Development Environment at e-Government Standard Framework”.

-### 3.3 Open PaaS 개발환경이 포함된 전자정부 표준프레임워크 개발환경 사용
+### 3.3 Usage of e-Government Standard Framework Development Environment with Open PaaS Development Environment included
-전자정부 표준프레임워크 개발환경에는 Open PaaS 개발환경이 설치되어 있으므로, 추가적으로 설치할 필요없이 본 가이드의 4.개방형 플랫폼 서버 연결관리부터 진행할 수 있다.
+No other installation is required since Open PaaS Development Environment is installed at e-Government Standard Framework Development Environment.
+It is possible to start with 4.Open Platform Server Connection Management.

-# 4. 개방형 플랫폼 서버 연결 관리
+# 4. Open Platform Server Connection Management

-본 절에서는 개방형 플랫폼 서버를 연결하는 방법에 대해 기술한다.
+This chapter describes how to connect an open platform server.

-### 4.1 서버 추가
+### 4.1 Add Server

 1. 서버를 추가하기 위해 “Servers” 탭에서 “New” – “Server”을 클릭한다.
      ![](./images/openpaas-eclipse/image28.png)